wyatty/wyatty.github.io/index.md

 ## Miscellaneous
 ### Theta Xi Fraternity (aka “Zoo”)
-Brother, Alpha Chapter.
+Brother, Alpha chapter.
 Initiated in 2014.

 ### Favorite Books
-X
+“Meditations” by Marcus Aurelius
+“Zero to One” by Peter Thiel
+“Daily Stoic” by Ryan Holiday
+“Factfulness” by Hans Rosling
+“Extreme Ownership” by Jocko Willink and Leif Babin “Strong Towns” by Chuck Marohn
+“Grit” by Angela Duckworth
+“Peak” by Anders Ericsson

 ### Other
 I’ve lived in over a dozen cities across several states.
 New York, New York has been my favorite.